Hubble’s largest-ever near-infrared image will help researchers discover galaxies far far away

 Why it matters

-“3D-DASH adds a new layer of unique observations in the COSMOS field and is also a stepping stone to the space surveys of the next decade,” says Ivelina Momcheva, head of data science at MPIA and principal investigator of the study.
+“3D-DASH adds a new layer of observations in the COSMOS field and is also a stepping stone to the space surveys of the next decade,” says Ivelina Momcheva, head of data science at MPIA and principal investigator of the study.
 “It gives us a sneak peek of future scientific discoveries and allows us to develop new techniques to analyze these large datasets.”

 Previously, the types of images produced with 3D-DASH were possible from the ground only, and the results were poor resolution, thereby limiting what astronomers could observe.
 The ability to gather this information from the Hubble telescope now opens new possibilities for study.

-The final image by 3D-DASH is eight times larger than Hubble’s standard , created in a manner similar to how a photographer might stitch together photos for a large panorama.
+The final image by 3D-DASH is eight times larger than Hubble’s standard , created in a manner similar to how a photographer might stitch photos for a large panorama.
 The data will aid researchers in the discovery of rare objects and targets of interest for the JWST when it becomes fully operational.
 But for those who wonder if the JWST will best Hubble’s efforts in the future, not so fast.

-Space enthusiasts can play around with 3D-DASH themselves.
+Space enthusiasts can around with 3D-DASH themselves.
 An interactive online model is available to the public and explores various data sets.

 The post Hubble’s largest-ever near-infrared image will help researchers discover galaxies far far away appeared first on Popular Photography.